lxxilyd/cloudflared/README.md

 * **`release/<tag>`**

   * Created automatically (or manually) for each new upstream release tag (e.g. `release/2025.4.2`).
-  * Merges the upstream tag, then applies `custom-change` on top.
+  * Merges the upstream tag, then applies `custom/patch` on top.
-  * Open a PR from this branch into `custom-change` to review upstream changes + overlay.
+  * Open a PR from this branch into `custom/patch` to review upstream changes + overlay.

 ## Getting Started